 - Whiteboard for in-call collaboration

-- AI companion (requires upgrade)
+- AI companion

-- Call recording (cloud storage requires upgrade)
+- Call recording, cloud storage requires an upgrade

 - Breakout rooms